-- Dionysian worship started with women sneaking off illegally or at least shamefully, for their rites.
+- Dionysian worship started with women sneaking off illegally, or at least shamefully, for their rites.
 Dionysius himself occupied, at minimum, the barest fringe of Greek religion.
 Some of the commentators latched onto this, for it promised a narrative we could identify with.
 “Aha!
-A sisterhood of oppressed women!
+A sisterhood of oppressed women, sharing radical beliefs!
 And observe the vital contribution they made to their society and the world at large, etc.” But Dionysian rites also involved men, too, so they couldn’t press that narrative too far.

 - The Dionysian rites for women also seemed to involve ecstatic experiences invoking bulls, snakes, wine, and so on.
 This too got the barest mention, for the “oppressed sisterhood” narrative didn’t really match the fact that Dionysius was a fertility god, and so the women may have been praying and dancing furiously for the chance to have children, a very traditional “role” (ha!) for women to play.